$125 off any CGM Plan. Use code WINTER125

 How Many Hours of Sleep Do Women Need?

-Talk to your doctor about the right amount of sleep for you, since other factors such as age and activity levels can also affect your sleep requirements.
+Talk to your doctor about the right amount of sleep for you since other factors, such as age and activity levels, can also affect your sleep requirements.

-6 Tips for Improving Quality of Sleep
+6 Tips to Improve Your Quality of Sleep

-1) Keep a Regular Bedtime
+1) Maintain a Regular Bedtime

 a woman laying in bed at night